What conditions are treated?

 What is covered with my membership fee?

-Any and all physician services including office visits, email/text/phone communications, televisits, and procedures (trigger point injections, joint injections, etc).
+Any and all physician services including office visits, email/text/phone communications, televisits, and procedures.
 Direct physician to physician communication with your other doctors.
 Future offerings based on patient demand to include wellness coaching, purchasing of generic medications and supplements at cost, support groups, lecture series, and whatever else patients feel they may benefit from.
 Dr. Lobert is also trained in Internal Medicine and will be happy to manage minor care issues such as UTIs, common illnesses, and other basic conditions.

 Do you prescribe opioid pain medications for the management of chronic pain?